-- 1 Touch the Zero & Waveform icon located on the navigation bar or through the Clinical Tools menu. - 2 Plug the HemoSphere pressure-out cable into the rear panel of the monitor at the pressure out port.
-See (9) in figure 3-2 on page 69.
-For more detailed connection instructions see Pressure-Out on page 190. - 3 Connect the arterial pressure (AP, red) pressure signal plug into a compatible patient monitor.
+- 1 Touch the Zero & Waveform icon Located on the navigation bar or through the Clinical Tools menu. - 2 Plug the HemoSphere pressure-out cable into the rear panel of the monitor at the pressure out port.
+See (9) in figure 3-2 on page 70.
+For more detailed connection instructions see Pressure-Out on page 191. - 3 Connect the arterial pressure (AP, red) pressure signal plug into a compatible patient monitor.
 Ensure that the selected connector is fully engaged.
 Refer to the patient monitor instructions for use. - 4 Zero patient monitor and confirm 0 mmHg is displayed.
-See 2 in figure 11-10.
-Refer to the patient monitor instructions for use. - 5 Toggle to the Transmit Waveform icon monitor.
+See (2) in figure 11-10.
+Refer to the patient monitor instructions for use. - 5 Toggle to the Transmit Waveform icon to begin pressure signal output to the patient -0monitor.
 See 3 in figure 11-10. - 6 A "Sending Waveform Started:" message with the timestamp is displayed when the live waveform is being transmitted to the connected patient monitor.
 See 3 in figure 11-10.

-Normal interruptions to arterial waveform monitoring, such as during Physiocal method calibration, cuff switching, or cuff pressure release mode, can trigger an alert on the patient monitor.
+NOTE Normal interruptions to arterial waveform monitoring, such as during Physiocal method calibration, cuff switching, or cuff pressure release mode, can trigger an alert on the patient monitor.